When can kids take off their masks in school? Here's what some experts say

 When?
 Immediately — with enough vaccinations.

 How?
-A school must demonstrate a vaccination rate of 80 percent or more including both staff and students.
+A school must demonstrate a vaccination rate of 80% or more of both staff and students.
 The decision can be made "by local school and district leaders in consultation with local health officials."
 Schools must collect proof of vaccination of everyone from administrative assistants to after-school staff.
 Unvaccinated people must keep masking.

 Joseph Allen, Harvard T.H.
 Chan School of Public Health